enkhee-Osiris/curriculum_vitae/CV.md

 Education
 -----------
-B.A. in Mongolian University of Science and Technology (2013 - 2018)
+B.A. in Mongolian University of Science and Technology, Ulaanbaatar (2013 - 2018)
   * Major in Software Engineering

 Hobbies